JonathanTippy/birtdaybot/README.md

 # birtdaybot
 a gratuitously distributed discord bot that manages birthdays.
+Its like this so you can use multiple computers around your house to gurentee it stays up even if you shut off all but one.

 # operation
 on first interaction each instance sends a response to find out what one is the fastest.